-The main difference to \citet{mackowiak2020rational} is that agents in my model do not exactly know the underlying process of inflation but have a simplified view of how inflation evolves.
-In particular, I assume that the agent believes that demeaned inflation, $\pi$, follows an AR(1) process
+The main difference to \citet{mackowiak2020rational} is that agents in my model do not exactly know the underlying process of inflation but have a simplified view of how inflation evolves.\footnote{In the monetary model, later on, I will disentangle the effects from this potentially misperceived law of motion from the assumption of costly attention and show that most of the results are driven by limited attention and not the misperceived law of motion (see section \ref{sec:full_attention}).} In particular, the agent believes that (demeaned) inflation tomorrow, $\pi'$, depends on (demeaned) inflation today, $\pi$, as follows

-where $\rho\in[0,1]$ denotes the perceived persistence of inflation and $\nu_t \sim i.i.N.(0,\sigma^2_{\nu})$.
-This assumption is supported by empirical evidence, e.g., \citet{canova2007g} shows that univariate models of inflation forecasts perform well relative to more complex models.
-Inflation in the current period is unobservable, so before forming an expectation about future inflation, she needs to form an expectation about today's inflation.
-I denote this nowcast $\widetilde{\pi}$, and the resulting forecast about next period's inflation $\pi^e = \rho\widetilde{\pi}$.
-Given her beliefs, the full-information forecast $\pi^{e*}$ is

-But since $\pi$ is not perfectly observable, the actual forecast will deviate from the full-information forecast.
-Deviating, however, is costly, as this causes the agent to make mistakes in her decisions.

-The agent's choice is not only about how to form her expectations given certain information, but about how to choose this information optimally, while taking into account how this will later affect her forecast.
-That is, she chooses the form of the signal $s$ she receives about current inflation.
-Since acquiring information is costly, it cannot be optimal to acquire different signals that lead to an identical forecast.
-Due to this one-to-one relation of signal and forecast, we can directly work with the joint distribution of $\pi^e$ and $\pi$, $f(\pi^e, \pi)$, instead of working with the signal.

-Let $U(\pi^e, \pi)$ denote the negative of the loss that is incurred when the agent's forecast deviates from the forecast under full information, and $C(f)$ the cost of information.
-Then, the agent's problem is given by